Sanremo Music Festival 2026: Format

-The 2026 edition of the Sanremo Music Festival is set to take place at the Teatro Ariston in Sanremo, Liguria, organised by the Italian public broadcaster RAI.
-Due to the 2026 Winter Olympics and Paralympics being held in Italy between 6–22 February and 6–15 March 2026, respectively, the festival will take place in the last week of February 2026.
+The 2026 edition of the Sanremo Music Festival took place at the Teatro Ariston in Sanremo, Liguria, organised by the Italian public broadcaster RAI.
+Due to the 2026 Winter Olympics and Paralympics being held in Italy between 6–22 February and 6–15 March 2026, respectively, the festival took place in the last week of February 2026.
 The complete rules were published on 16 October 2025.

 Legal dispute over RAI's role

 In December 2024, the regional administrative court (TAR) of Liguria ruled that the municipality of Sanremo could not directly appoint RAI as the organiser of the event, and that, starting in 2026, a public bid must be held in order to determine the organising company.
 Two months later, RAI appealed the ruling, arguing that "[RAI's] branding is inseparable from the [festival's] format"; however, the Council of State would later uphold the TAR's decision in May 2025.
 Despite a unilateral proposal forwarded by RAI, the municipality followed the TAR ruling and published a public tender on 9 April 2025, with broadcasters being able to apply within 40 days.
 Ultimately, the only applicant was RAI, and, following the ruling of the Council of State, negotiations began between the broadcaster and the Sanremo municipality to define the terms of the new contract.
 RAI and Sanremo, however, kept clashing over the ownership of the festival's brand, with the broadcaster setting a deadline of 1 August 2025, after which it would organize the contest as Festival della Canzone Rai ("RAI Song Festival") in a different location.
 The possible choices included Naples, Turin, Milan, Viareggio and Rimini.
 It was later reported that the parties had reached an agreement to keep the contest in Sanremo.